inbzar/docs/apps/docs/content/modules/carts-and-checkout/backend/cart-completion-strategy.md

 ## Step 1: Create Strategy Class

-Create a TypeScript or JavaScript file in `src/strategies` of your Medusa backend project with a class that extends the `AbstractCartCompletionStrategy` class:
+Create a TypeScript or JavaScript file in `src/strategies` of your InBzar backend project with a class that extends the `AbstractCartCompletionStrategy` class:

 ```ts title="src/strategies/cart-completion.ts"
 import {